ekarasz/WordPractice/README.md

 * Which language do you want to translate from?

 ## Next steps
-* Refactor the code (OOP, define functions)
+* Add unittests
-* Add unit tests
+* Add better exceptions
-* Save results for statistics / practice words with higher chance that wrong during multiple tries
+* Add a room for mistakes
 * Follow improvements (notice words you start to get right)